cmilagan/apiTestPOC/README.md

 ## How to extend API tests:

-1. If required add API request body to `<endpoint>RequestBody.ts` file, Follow the examples there
+1. If required add API request body to `<endpoint>.ts` file, Follow the examples there

-2. Add required request to `<endpoint>Request.ts` file, Follow examples there

-3. Create a new test file for test case, in the following schema: `TC00X_<testName>.ts` in the appropiate directory
+2. Create a new test file for test case, in the following schema: `TC00X_<testName>.ts` in the appropiate directory

 ## View test results / Reporter

+- npm run show:report

+### Improvements to be made with more time:

+- Configured basic auth code to be done in globalSetup step to dynamically set & store different auth configurations for different users (e.g. an admin user vs a regular user)

+- Find a way to conduct api requests within the actual endpoint object itself for example `Pet` object in `Pet.ts`

+- Used & tested the different auth options provided in the swagger

+  - oAuth
+  - api_key

+- Had basic POC for user step

+- Dockerised the application